aleph2c/miros/doc/zero_to_one.rst

 * :ref:`What is a hardware abstraction layer? <zero_to_one-what-is-a-hardware-abstraction-layer4>`
 * :ref:`Where is the hardware abstraction you listed in your title? <zero_to_one-where-is-the-hardware-abstraction-layer-you-listed-in-your-title4>`
 * :ref:`Why do you break the transition-tests apart from the other tests? <zero_to_one-in-your-tests,-why-do-you-break-transition-tests-apart-from-calls-to-light_on,-light_off-and-so-on4>`
-* :ref:`What does scribble do and why do you have it in one class and not the other one? <zero_to_one-what-does-scribble-do-and-why-do-you-have-it-in-one-class-and-not-the-other-one4>`
 * :ref:`Why don't you just copy out your spy output and use it as the test target? <zero_to_one-why-don't-you-just-copy-out-your-spy-output-and-use-it-as-the-test-target4>`
 * :ref:`Where did you get your trace-test-target, and what is going on with that stripped call? <zero_to_one-where-did-you-get-your-trace-test-target,-and-what-is-going-on-with-that-stripped-call4>`
 * :ref:`Why don't you just copy out your trace output and use it as a test target? <zero_to_one-why-don't-you-just-copy-out-your-trace-output-and-use-it-as-a-test-target4>`
 * :ref:`Your light_on, light_off ... tests seem pretty light, are you sure you are testing these features? <zero_to_one-your-light_on,-light_off-...-tests-seem-pretty-light,-are-you-sure-you-are-testing-these-features4>`
-* :ref:`Can you really say you proved that the software works? <zero_to_one-can-you-really-say-you-proved-that-the-software-works4>`

 .. _zero_to_one-can-you-explain-how-the-unit-can-buzz-from-any-state4: